-Noncitizen residents of San Francisco may register and vote in the Board of Education Recall contests in the February 2022 election if they are parents, legal guardians or caregivers of children living in San Francisco and at least one child is under 19 years old on Election Day, February 15, 2022.
+Noncitizen residents of San Francisco may register and vote in the Board of Education elections if they are parents, legal guardians or caregivers of children living in San Francisco and at least one child is under 19 years old on Election Day.
+The next scheduled Board of Education election will be held on November 8, 2022.

 What is the deadline to register to vote or to update my registration information?
-The deadline to register online or by mail for the February 2022 election is January 31, 2022.
+The deadline to register online or by mail for the June 7 election is May 23, 2022.
 After that date, you will need to register and vote with a provisional ballot in person at the City Hall Voting Center or a polling place.